-In order to make clear that lawyers need to know what they're doing, the State Bar of California has proposed a Formal Opinion on lawyers' duties to handle electronic discovery, in order to delineate what a lawyer needs to know about e-discovery to remain ethical.
+In order to make clear that lawyers need to know what they're doing, the State Bar of California has adopted a Formal Opinion on lawyers' duties to handle electronic discovery, in order to delineate what a lawyer needs to know about e-discovery to remain ethical.

 We've Got a Situation Here

-The Proposed Opinion concerns a pretty common fact pattern: Plaintiff and defendant agree on an e-discovery arrangement that would allow plaintiff to use an outside vendor to search the defendant's network for files containing certain keywords.
+The opinion concerns a pretty common fact pattern: Plaintiff and defendant agree on an e-discovery arrangement that would allow plaintiff to use an outside vendor to search the defendant's network for files containing certain keywords.
 Except, plaintiff's attorney doesn't really understand the scope of the agreement or even how to interpret the information that comes out of the discovery.
 He eventually finds out that the breadth of the agreement allowed the plaintiff access to proprietary information not relevant to the lawsuit, and because he didn't review or understand the defendant's data retention policy, relevant information was deleted during the normal course of business.

 Affirmative Duties to Understand